-The South Gippsland Coastal Strategy engagement was extensive and achieved a high response rate over two rounds of consultation.
-The initial consultation resulted in input from 770 people.
-The second round achieved a further 36 responses.
+The South Gippsland Coastal Strategy engagement was extensive and achieved a high response rate.

 The feedback was obtained through a variety of methods including online and in-person and included six pop-up events held in Port Welshpool, Toora, Sandy Point, Venus Bay, Tarwin Lower and the Stony Creek Racecourse.